 Smithsonian's 'American Democracy' exhibit comes to History Colorado

-Email share
+share

-As we await state electors and Congress to certify President-elect Joe Biden as the 46th President of the United States, there is hardly a better time to take in one of the most recent exhibits at History Colorado.
+As we await state electors and Congress to certify President-elect Joe Biden as the 46th President of the United States, there is hardly a better time to visit one of the most recent exhibits at History Colorado.
 Exploring themes such as democracy, citizenship, and voting, the exhibit was developed in conjunction with the Smithsonian Institute’s traveling display called “American Democracy: A Great Leap of Faith.

 “I hope people walk away with a different understanding of what we share as Americans, but also as Coloradans,” said Sam Bock, a public historian and exhibit developer with History Colorado.
 “We here at History Colorado have added some pretty significant interpretation to this exhibit.”